Scales! Tips, Tricks, and Getting Started

 Many other courses have smaller sections on scales as well, so subscribe to learn specifically how to play scales through rock, rockabilly, jazz, and blues styles!

-Check out the COURSES section of the Fret Zealot app and see for yourself!
+Check out the COURSES section of the Fret Zealot app or online and see for yourself!